Motivation

 - 02Audio-native multimodal LLMs (audio in, task-conditioned output).
 GPT-4o Audio, GPT-4o-mini Audio, Gemini 2.5 Pro, and Gemini 2.5 Flash.

 - 03Text reasoners over reference transcripts (text in, text out).
-Claude Opus 4.5, Sonnet 4.5, and Haiku 4.5, used as an upper-bound control measuring formatting and normalization cost rather than audio understanding.
+Claude Opus 4.5, Sonnet 4.5, and Haiku 4.5, used as an upper-bound control that isolates reasoning quality from audio understanding.

 Headline results

-Table 1 reports WER and CER for all twelve models.
-Within the audio-facing tiers, ElevenLabs Scribe leads on WER (0.408) and AssemblyAI Universal-2 leads on CER (0.125).
+Table 1 reports WER and CER for all twelve models on the 200-sample transcription subset, post the 2026-04-22 rate-limit backfill that recovered the audio-native MLLMs to full coverage.
+Within the audio-facing tiers, ElevenLabs Scribe leads on WER (0.408) and is matched by Gemini 2.5 Pro (0.411) at overlapping CIs — a point-estimate tie at the top.
+AssemblyAI Universal-2 leads on CER (0.125).
 The dedicated-ASR cluster spans only 0.024 WER from best to worst.
-Claude text reasoners on the unnormalized reference transcript define a floor (WER 0.385–0.395) attributable to formatting, punctuation, and casing.
-ElevenLabs Scribe lands within 0.02 WER of that text-only ceiling.
+Claude text reasoners on the reference transcript define a ceiling (WER 0.385–0.395) attributable to formatting, punctuation, and casing normalization — not audio.
+ElevenLabs Scribe and Gemini 2.5 Pro both land within 0.03 WER of that text-only ceiling.

 | Model | Class | WER | CER |